lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Integer

 #### Description
-This keyword controls the number of kpoints in z direction.
+This keyword controls the number of k-points in the z-direction.
 If `Ground_kpts_density` is included in an input file, the `Ground_kpts_z` variable will be ignored automatically.
-Unit is number of points.
+The unit is the number of points.

 #### Default
 5